pollfish/docs/android-admob-adapter.md

 You need to add Pollfish to the mediation configuration for your Rewarded Ad unit.

-First you need to sign in to your [AdMob account](https://apps.admob.com/).
+Log in to your AdMob account.
 On the left side menu, click on the **Mediation** and then in **Mediation Groups** Tab.
 If you already have an existing Mediation Group you will need to modify it (click on the name of the Mediation Group and press **Edit**).

 if you do not have a Mediation Group yet, click to create one with **CREATE MEDIATION GROUP**.